DemandCube/Scribengin/V2/docker/scribengin/README.md

   Other commands:
-  ssh                   : The ssh command use to resolve the container ssh port and login a container with ssh command scp                   : The scp command use to resolve the container ssh port and copy the file/directory from or to a container
+  ssh                   : The ssh command use to resolve the container ssh port and login a container with ssh command scp                   : The scp command use to resolve the container ssh port and copy the file/directory from or to a container update-hosts		: The update-hosts use to update /etc/hosts file of the host machine with docker containers details
 ````

 #To build the Docker cluster and run Scribengin#